DestinyJoyner/Calendar-App/Readme.md

 (when registering, be sure to type your password carefully, as it will be stored as is the first time you register for an account)

 <h2>Instructions for Cloning</h2>
--You will need to also clone down the  [Backend Repo](https://github.com/DestinyJoyner/Pern-Portfolio-Backend) to run the application locally
+-You will need to also clone down the backend repo (LINK ABOVE) to run the application locally

 -Once cloned, run the `npm i` command and then `npm start`